Crawley GCSE results day 2022: ‘Ifield Community College is extremely proud of the success of all its students’

-Crawley GCSE results day 2022: ‘Ifield Community College is extremely proud of the success of all of their students’
+Crawley GCSE results day 2022: ‘Ifield Community College is extremely proud of the success of its students’

 ICC students celebrated a successful GCSE results day and have been praised for their tenacity and dedication to succeed after having had a disrupted experience.